How Many New Businesses Started In 2022?

 Are small businesses important to the US economy?

-With nearly half of American workers dependent on small businesses for an income, and the entire country depending on them for essential goods and services, it’s evident that small businesses are very important for the US economy.
+Given that almost half of American workers rely on small businesses for their livelihoods, and the economy depends on them for essential goods and services, their significance cannot be overstated.

 References